hypothesis/h/docs/developing/install.rst

 You will need
 -------------

-Before installing your local development environment you'll need to install each of these prerequisites:
+Before installing your development environment you'll need to install each of these prerequisites:

 * `Git <https://git-scm.com/>`_